shivanshuiitg/CERN-Big-data-project-POC-/README.md

 2) Go to directory, where you cloned this repositry.

-3) Execute command from terminal, IPYTHON_OPTS="notebook" pyspark
+3) Execute command from terminal, jupyter notebook

 Environment Variable settings:-